-The Global Microfabrication Market was valued at USD 2.49 billion and is projected to reach a market size of USD 4 billion by the end of 2030.
+The Global Microfabrication Market was valued at USD 2.49 billion in 2023 and is projected to reach a market size of USD 4 billion by the end of 2030.
 Over the forecast period of 2024-2030, the market is projected to grow at a CAGR of 7%.

 Industry Overview